Consolidated Edison, Inc. (ED) — Fair Value Analysis

 Is ED overvalued or undervalued right now?

-Based on our Monte Carlo simulations, Consolidated Edison (ED) is assessed as Fairly Valued.
-Its current price of $113.99 is below our median fair value (P50) of $127.07.
+Based on our Monte Carlo simulations, Consolidated Edison (ED) is currently assessed as fairly valued.
+The median fair value (P50) is $121.54, compared to its current trading price of $108.80.

 What is the bear case and bull case for ED?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of achieving various upside scenarios, is exclusively available with a free FairCurve account.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the detailed probability of upside, is exclusively available with a free FairCurve account.

 How does FairCurve calculate ED's fair value?

-FairCurve employs advanced Monte Carlo simulations, running thousands of forward-looking scenarios to determine a probabilistic range for ED's intrinsic value.
+FairCurve leverages advanced Monte Carlo simulations, analyzing thousands of forward-looking scenarios to determine a robust fair value distribution for Consolidated Edison (ED).

 How can I track ED's fair value as it changes?

-Add ED to your free FairCurve watchlist for daily fair-value updates and instant re-valuation whenever new earnings or significant fundamental data are released.
+Add ED to your free FairCurve watchlist to receive daily fair-value updates and instant re-valuations whenever new fundamental data, such as earnings reports, is released.